TanStack/query/docs/guides/mutations.md

 ### Consecutive mutations
 There is a slight difference in handling `onSuccess`, `onError` and `onSettled` callbacks when it comes to consecutive mutations.
 When passed to the `mutate` function, they will be fired up only _once_ and only if the component is still mounted.
 This is due to the fact that mutation observer is removed and resubscribed every time when the `mutate` function is called.
 On the contrary, `useMutation` handlers execute for each `mutate` call.

-> Be aware that most likely, `mutationFn` passed to `useMutation` is ansynchronous.
+> Be aware that most likely, `mutationFn` passed to `useMutation` is asynchronous.
 In that case, the order in which mutations are fulfilled may differ from the order of `mutate` function calls.

 ```js
 useMutation(addTodo, {